 - Talk to a doctor live online for free

-- What is considered a high alkaline phosphatase level?
+- What is considered high alt levels?

 - Ask a doctor a question free online

-- What is considered a high creatinine level?
+- What is considered high ast and alt levels?

 - Talk to a hepatologist online for free